alecmuffett/real-world-onion-sites/01-preamble.md

 ### TLS Security

+Due to the fundamental protocol differences between `HTTP` and `HTTPS`, it is not wise to consider HTTP-over-Onion to be "as secure as HTTPS"; web browsers *do* and *must* treat HTTPS in ways that are fundamentally more secure than HTTP - e.g.:

+- with respect to cookie handling, or
+- where the trusted connection terminates, or
+- how to deal with loading embedded insecure content

+...and the necessity of broad adherence to web standards would make it harmful to attempt to optimise just one browser (e.g. Tor Browser) to elevate HTTP-over-Onion to the same levels of trust as HTTPS-over-TCP, let alone HTTPS-over-Onion.

+**tl;dr** - HTTP-over-Onion should not be considered as secure as HTTPS-over-Onion, and attempting to force it thusly will create a future compatibility mess for the ecosystem of onion-capable browsers.

 - :wrench: semi-secure HTTP Onion site, protected by Onion circuits at best; will not respect browser secure/HTTPS behaviour
 - :closed_lock_with_key: secure HTTPS Onion site, protected by both Onion circuits and TLS, will respect browser secure/HTTPS behaviour
-- Due to the fundamental protocol differences between `HTTP` and `HTTPS`, it is not wise to consider HTTP-over-Onion to be "as secure as HTTPS"; web browsers *do* and *must* treat HTTPS in ways that are fundamentally more secure than HTTP - e.g.: with respect to cookie handling, where the trusted connection terminates, or in loading insecure content - and the necessity of broad adherence to web standards would make it harmful to attempt to optimise just one browser (Tor Browser) to elevate HTTP-over-Onion to the same levels of trust as HTTPS-over-TCP, let alone HTTPS-over-Onion.
-- tl;dr - HTTP-over-Onion is not as secure as HTTPS-over-Onion, and attempting to force it to be so will create a compatibility mess for the ecosystem of onion-capable browsers.